-NOTE: This prayer may be prayed in one hour, or it may be prayed section by section over a longer period of time.
+NOTE: This prayer has been adapted from our previous 911: An Emergency Recall to Pray for Jerusalem.
 Although it is patterned after Daniel 9, it is my personal prayer that has been birthed in my own heart, on my own knees.

 Our Father in Heaven.
 God of Abraham, Isaac, and Jacob.
 Father of our Lord Jesus Christ.
 You are the Eternal I AM.
 The One who is age to age the same.
 There is no shadow of turning with You.
 You are fully present in every generation—past, present, and future.
 You are the All-Mighty.
 Your power has not been deleted or depleted over the millennia of human history.
 We know that You so loved the world that You gave us Heaven’s treasure when You sent Your only Son to die, so that anyone and everyone who places their faith in Him will not perish but have everlasting life.
 Yet we also know that Your great heart of love still longs to pour out Your blessing on the City and the people that You have uniquely chosen as Your own.
 Jerusalem.
 The House of Israel.
 The Jews.

 In this present worldwide climate, we are increasingly desperate!
 Evil seems to be unrestrained.
-Babies are not only aborted, but sold piece by piece on the market.
 Sex trafficking is thriving.
 Marriage has been redefined.
-Nations are unraveling.
+Gender dysphoria is spreading like a plague.
+Suicides are rampant.
 Wars are raging.
+Artificial Intelligence is being mainstreamed.
 Arms deals are being struck behind the closed doors of our enemies.
-There are rumors of more wars breaking out as a nuclear arms race begins in the most dangerous part of the world—the Middle East.
-Kingdom is rising against kingdom.
+There are rumors of more wars breaking out in the South China Sea, in Europe, in the Middle East, as we seem to be on the brink of another great world war.
 Our spirits feel the turmoil and agitation that surely are a reflection of the warfare being waged in the invisible realms.
 We need You!
 For everything!
 But our hearts are now burdened for the Epicenter of the world.
 For Jerusalem and all that she represents at this critical, strategic last hour.

-So we humbly turn to You now.
-For one hour we turn away from our responsibilities and routines, our busyness and our business, our own problems and pressures.
+So we humbly turn away from our responsibilities and routines, our busyness and our business, our own problems and pressures.
 We turn away from focusing on our own nation and the needs of the church.
 We turn away from any self-reliance or self-interests, and we look to You.
 We run to You.
-We join together with one heart and one voice to pray for the peace of Jerusalem.
+On this Pentecost Sunday we join together with one heart and one voice to pray with millions of others throughout the world for the peace of Jerusalem.
 You alone are the One who makes us to dwell in safety.
 You alone are the One who makes us secure.
 You alone are God.
 And You alone are our God.
 We turn to You, deeply aware we do not deserve in ourselves to address You, yet boldly confident of access into Your most holy presence through the blood of Your Son and our Savior, the Lord Jesus Christ.
 And so…

 You will reign forever and ever.
 We long for the day when our faith becomes sight, and the whole world is filled with the glory of who You are.
 Our highest joy will be to see You face to face; to gather around Your throne with multitudes from every tribe, language, people, and nation that You have purchased with the blood of Your own Son, and worship You.3

 We pray with compulsion for the peace of Jerusalem, and for the whole House of Israel.
 Your people and the city that bear Your name are surrounded by a vast multitude of hostile, evil men seeking to kill and destroy.
-Men who behead those who refuse to embrace their evil dogma, who bury alive those who refuse to submit to their will, who crucify those who are identified with Your Son.
-And now these demonic forces are on the verge of being equipped with nuclear weapons and with WMD’s, such as mustard and sarin gas.
 Your people are subjected to the continuing barrage of enemy missiles and mortars that are destroying farms and families, communities and children.
-While one ceasefire after another promises peace, when Israel’s land is divided and surrendered for peace, when people cry out for peace… peace, there is no peace.
+While one ceasefire after another promises peace, when Israel’s land is divided and surrendered for peace, when people cry out for peace, peace, there is no peace.
 Are You not the God who rules over all the nations?
 Power and might are in Your hand, and no one can withstand You.

 We are compelled to pray for Your people because they are facing their enemies without the strength, wisdom, peace, comfort, security and hope that You reserve for those who are indwelt by Your Spirit through faith in Your Son, Jesus.
 They have no deep, blessed assurance that their sins are forgiven, that eternal life is theirs, and that a heavenly Home is waiting to welcome them.